bixuanzju/compiler-stuff/README.md

-Junco Compiler
+Toy Compiler
 ==============

 ## Introduction ##

-Junco is a toy language invented by my professor at SFU while I was taking CMPT 379 - Compilers.
+This is a toy language invented by my professor at SFU while I was taking CMPT 379 - Compilers.

-## Language Design ##

-Todo